 Rite of Christian Initiation of Adults (RCIA)

-The Rite of Christian Initiation of Adults is the most usual process that allows an adult to journey toward full initiation in the Catholic Church.
+The Rite of Christian Initiation of Adults is the process that allows an adult to journey toward full initiation in the Catholic Church.
 Since each person’s background and previous connection to the Christian faith differs, there is no set time table for adult initiation.
 Rather, there are distinct stages and rites that are celebrated when the person is ready to take the next step.
 These steps are typical for someone who has not been baptized.
 It is adapted for those who have previous Christian baptism and formation.

 Rite of Christian Initiation of Children (RCIC)